Yellow-rumped Flowerpecker Prionochilus xanthopygius, a common Bornean endemic feeding on the ripe fig fruit of Ficus deltoidea.

 Greek: triangular shaped – from the Greek letter DELTA, in reference to the leaf.

 Malay: mas kotek (gold feather), sempit sempit (narrow) referring to the use of the leaf extract in feminine medicine as a restorative after giving birth.

-Habit: Based on herbarium collections held at Leiden, this is Borneo’s most common fig.
+Habit: Based on the number of herbarium collections held at Leiden, this is Borneo’s most common fig.

 A small epiphytic shrub usually seen high up in the canopy growing in sky gardens with other epiphytes.
-The distinctive triangular leaves with black glands underneath are easily recognised when fallen.
+The distinctive triangular leaves with black glands underneath are easily recognized when fallen.